dhilsand/monads/README.md

 As all effects are now recorded in the type system, and they become much easier to track and the entire program becomes much easier to reason about **independent of its size**.
 This is one of the many reasons why functional programmers keep insisting on programming only with pure effects instead of side-effects.

 We need a common interface for composing functions, and the common interface is that on **Monads**.
 Everything that has `flatMap` is a **monad**.

+---

+Instead of admitting that it is impossible to write a useful program without side effects, we separate the parts that are pure from the parts that are impure.
+We minimize the parts that are impure.
+We can separate them into separate projects.

+In our entire application, instead of performing side-effects, we switch to describing side-effects, and then by end we will have an interpreter that will interpret the description and it will be the only that will perform side effects.